JaneWen23/MyGarden/Notes/Notes_Git.md

     Reverse commit specified by COMMIT and commit the result. i.e., withdraw a commit and commit on the withdrawal.
 But the name "revert" is better than withdraw, because it is technically the reverse of the target commit. and, if you revert twice, you will get the same as "no revert taken", which is better described by "revert".

-    NOTE: This changes your workspace (you withdrew the commit, then the workspace restores to the stage when you last commited), so it requires your working tree to be clean (no modifications from the HEAD commit).
+    NOTE: This changes your workspace (you withdrew the commit, then the workspace restores to the stage when you last committed), so it requires your working tree to be clean (no modifications from the HEAD commit).

 4. operations from index to local repo and to workspace